Crohn's Disease and Alcohol: What You Can Drink and What to Avoid

 When to Stop Drinking Entirely

-- During any active flare
+- You are in an active flare

-- While on methotrexate or metronidazole
+- You are taking methotrexate or metronidazole

 The Bottom Line on Alcohol and Crohn's

 Alcohol and Crohn's can coexist for many patients, but it requires self-awareness, tracking, and respect for your body's signals.
 The safest approach is to test systematically during stable remission, stick to small quantities of drinks you have confirmed are tolerable, and cut alcohol completely during flares or when on medications that interact badly.
-Your gastroenterologist should know about your drinking habits so they can factor it into your treatment plan.

 Frequently Asked Questions